Mahmood Mosque (Malmö)

 The Mahmood Mosque (Mahmoodmoskén) is a mosque in Malmö, Skåne County, Sweden.

 History

 Construction of the mosque started in 1999.
 The mosque was officially opened on 13 May 2016 during Friday sermon delivered by Mirza Masroor Ahmad and inaugurated a day after in a ceremony attended by the Chairperson of Malmö City Council.

 Architecture

 The 2,000 m^{2} mosque complex has 5 buildings, including two-bedroom accommodation, a sports hall, offices and a library.
-The mosque consists of two prayer halls, one for male and the other for female.
+The mosque consists of two prayer halls, one for male and the other for female worshippers.
 In total, the mosque can accommodate up to 1,700 worshipers.
 It was constructed with a total cost of SEK37.5 million.